Updated: Jun 22

-In this article Mark Knight, founder of Major Labl explains why music promotion is only effective if it drives the play count.
+In this article, Mark Knight, founder of Major Labl explains why music marketing is only effective if it drives the play count for indie musicians.

 Focusing on the things that matter

-As an independent musician it’s important to remember you are only successful if people listen to your music.
+As an indie musician, it’s important to remember you are only successful if people listen to your music.
 It feels like an obvious point, but far too often musicians and managers get distracted by the promotion and forget that listening is the end goal.

 For many musicians, success is the press feature, the blog review or the local radio station play.
 But the true measure of success should only be, the impact these things have on the play count.
 How many more people listened to your music as a result of this press attention?
 If the play count doesn’t rise your music promotion isn’t working.

 Spotify: The biggest radio station in the UK

 In the UK, Spotify is where the largest number of people listen to music.
 Comparatively, Spotify is actually the most listened-to radio station in the UK and has been since 2017.
 So how are you doing?
 If you see ‘under 1,000 plays’ next to your track, you have work to do.

 Indie Musicians.
 Focus on the play count.

 It’s easy to see why the play count is overlooked.
 Everyone dreams of fame, but the sad reality for unsigned musicians is you rarely get fame-building press attention.
 Nobody puts an unsigned artist on the front page of YouTube, an advertising billboard or the front cover of Rolling Stone.
 Instead what you actually get is features on niche blogs, niche radio stations and offers to perform live in niche venues.

 I recently worked with an artist that had 12,000 Facebook followers, a healthy amount for an independent artist.
 Facebook insights told me that her organic weekly reach was 1,247 people.